cpplain/launch-school-core-curriculum/exercises/ruby_basics/loops2.md

 if process_the_loop
   loop do
-    puts 'The loop was processed!'
+    puts "The loop was processed!"
     break
   end
 else